Fiocuthona concinna

-Cuthonella concinna is a species of sea slug, an aeolid nudibranch, a marine gastropod mollusk in the family Fionidae.
+Fiocuthona concinna is a species of sea slug, an aeolid nudibranch, a marine gastropod mollusk in the family Cuthonellidae.

 Distribution

 This species was described from Whitley Bay, Northumberland, England.
 It has been reported from the Northeast Atlantic from Finmarken, Norway south to Normandy, France and in the NW Atlantic from New England as well as from the NE Pacific at Vancouver Island, Canada.
 In Britain and Ireland it is a northern species, occurring at Skomer Island, Pembrokeshire and in the Irish Sea and Scotland.
 It is also reported from Iceland.

 Description

 The typical adult size of this species is 10–12 mm.

 Habitat

-Cuthonella concinna feeds on the hydroid Sertularia argentea, family Sertulariidae.
+Fiocuthona concinna feeds on the hydroid Sertularia argentea, family Sertulariidae.